 Time is key and it is crucial nusinersen is not subjected to any delays during the NICE assessment process.
 Please help us push for the MAA to be implemented as soon as possible by writing to your MP and asking for their support.
 Find out more about how to do this here.

 You can read more about the NICE process and what has happened thus far here.

-As soon as we know more about the next steps in the appraisal we will let you know.
+As soon as we hear any further news, we will let you know.
 You can keep up to date by signing up for our monthly E-newsletter.

 - Wales and Northern Ireland

 These countries will often follow the guidance issued by NICE but could follow Scotland.
 As soon as we have any news we will post it here and in our monthly E-newsletter.